-Variables Pre-pi rogram Post-program
+Variables Pre-pr ogram Post-program

-Knov vledge Knowledge
+Know vledge Know ledge

 r P value r P value

-Quality of life 0.128 >0.05 0.367 <0.001
+Quality of life 0.128 >0.05 0.367 < 0.001

-Stress 0.034 >0.05 -0.289 <0.05
+Stress 0.034 >0.05 -0.289 < 0.05

-Pain 0.008 >0.05 -0.295 <0.05
+Pain 0.008 >0.05 -0.295 < 0.05

-Table (11), illustrates the correlation among studies' total knowledge, quality of life, stress, and pain through program phases, it was revealed that there was no significant positive association between studied patient knowledge score and their quality of life, stress, and pain at the pre-program phase, while at the post-program phase, there was a highly significant positive association between their knowledge and quality of life, and also there was a significant negative association between their knowledge and stress and pain scores, which meant that increase knowledge was associated with a decreased level of stress and pain.
+Table (11), illustrates the correlation among studies' total knowledge, quality of life, stress, and pain through program phases, it was revealed that there was no significant positive association between studied patient knowledge score and their quality of life, stress, and pain at the pre-program phase, while at the post-program phase, there was a highly significant positive association between their knowledge and quality of life, and also there was a significant negative association between their knowledge was associated with a decreased level of stress and pain.

-Discussion: A
+Discussion:

-degenerative change known as intervertebral disc degeneration (IDD) is the aging process and damage to the intervertebral disc (IVD) brought on by several intricate molecular pathways, which ultimately results in severe clinical symptoms.
-One of the most prevalent causes of disability and one of the typical clinical indications of intervertebral disc degeneration is low back pain.
-The expenditures of treating patients with chronic low back pain (direct costs) as the decline in social production (indirect costs) place a heavy strain on the social economy (Liu, et al, 2023).
+degenerative change known А as intervertebral disc degeneration (IDD) is the aging process and damage to the intervertebral disc (IVD) brought on by several intricate molecular pathways, which severe ultimately results in clinical symptoms.
+One of the most prevalent causes of disability and one of the typical clinical of intervertebral indications disc degeneration is low back pain.
+The expenditures of treating people with chronic low back pain (direct costs) as well as the decline in social production (indirect costs) place a heavy strain on the social economy (Liu, et al, 2023).

-Health-related quality of life is a multidimensional construct for which different definitions exist.
-A widespread definition describes the health-related quality of life as physical, emotional, mental, and social aspects of well-being and functioning from the patient's perspective concerning disease and related aspects such as medical intervention.
-Health-related quality of life is an important area of study that attracted, an everincreasing amount of interest over the past two decades, particularly in the area of health, rehabilitation, and social services (Wagner, et al, 2023).
+Health-related quality of life is a construct for which multidimensional different definitions exist.
+A widespread describes the health-related definition quality of life as physical, emotional, mental, and social aspects of well-being and functioning from the patient's perspective concerning disease and related aspects such as medical intervention.
+Health-related quality of life is an important area of study that attracted, an ever-increasing amount of the past two interest over decades. particularly in the area of health. rehabilitation, and social services (Wagner, et al, 2023).
 Therefore; this study was conducted to evaluate the effect of a nursing rehabilitation program on the quality of life of patients with the vertebral disk in outpatient physiotherapy and orthopedic clinic.